Skip to main content

 Marry yourself to your topic.

 Be sure to include the first person; you are the main character here, not whatever subject you’re writing about.
 The subject is an avenue to tell admissions officers about you.
-You aren’t trying to get your latest film, your famous lasagna, or your community service project into the university—you are trying to get in.
+You aren’t trying to get your latest film, your famous lasagna, or your community service project into the university—you are the one applying for admission.
 Don’t be afraid to center yourself.
 How do these objects from your past illuminate facets of your personality?
 What do your interests say about you?

 And, as always, answer the prompt!